+These financial statements have been prepared on a going concern basis, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business.
 These financial statements have been prepared at historical cost or fair value as required under IFRS.
 In addition, these financial statements have been prepared using the accrual basis of accounting, except cash flow information.

-These financial statements were approved by the Board of Directors on April 18, 2024.
+These financial statements were approved by the Board of Directors on April 28, 2025.